 -

-Create a file in init.d to start the service with following lines
+Create a file in init.d to start the service with the following lines

 $ sudo ln -s /usr/local/nexus/bin/nexus /etc/init.d/nexus